TotalVerb/MathEnrichmentSite/src/pages/algebra.md

 pieces, and the second element representing the size of a whole relative to a single fractional piece.

-One interpretation of ordered pairs is as vectors in a two-dimensional plane.
+Another interpretation of ordered pairs is as vectors in a two-dimensional plane.
 The components of the vector $[a, b]$ represent the displacement in two directions.
 For example, the first component might represent displacement to the right, and the second component displacement toward top of the page.
 (Such an interpretation is called a **vector space**, and the choices of directions are collectively called a **basis**.)

 We have notation for the set of two-dimensional vectors where both components are real
 numbers: $\mathbf{R}^2$.
 The superscript $^2$ denotes that the vector space is two dimensional, i.e. has two components.

-\chapter{Real Numbers}

-## Motivation
+## Polynomials

-Various forms of numbers arise from the desire to solve algebraic equations.
-But contrary to popular belief, this desire was not to be able to solve equations that have no solution, but rather to solve equations that do have a solution, but whose solution can be arrived at easier by introducing a new kind of number.

-TK (talk about limits, reals)

-## Exponents
+### Exponents

 Recall that a positive exponent represents repeated multiplication, much like how a positive multiplier represents repeated addition.
 We can express this rule recursively using the